 To Lively, memory functions as a ballast keeping us anchored in meaning “the mind needs a tether,” but it also releases us from the “hideous, eternal present.”
 Memory pulls us into and through time.
 As it does, we form ourselves.
 It will always represent something we have but cannot have.

-This ballast takes physical space when it fills our lives, like Oliver Sacks, who manoeuvred us around his elements, Lively lines up her collected thoughts next to collected things.
+This ballast takes physical space when it fills our lives.
+Like neurologist Oliver Sacks, who manoeuvred us around his collected elements, Lively lines up her collected thoughts next to collected things (like the great ammonites of the title, Dancing Fish and Ammonites).

 I have the great sustaining ballast of memory; we all do, and hope to hang on to it.
 I am interested in this way that memory works, in what we do with it, and what it does to us.
 And when I look around my cluttered house – more ballast, material ballast – I can see myself oddly identified and defined by what is in it: my life charted out on the bookshelves, my concerned illuminated by a range of objects.

-I’ve written much about memory, how it haunts us, how it holds us captive with false promises and pink wash of reality.
+I’ve written much about memory, how it haunts us, how it holds us captive with false promises and a pink wash of reality.
 But mostly, memory keeps us company.
-At times, it’s the closest confident and ally we have.
+At times, it’s the closest ally we have.

 We are all of us palimpsests; we carry the past around, it comes surging up whether or not we want it, it is an albatross, and a crutch.